guardian/pluto-storagetier/README.md

 In this way it does not matter if our app crashes or is restarted for some reason outside of our control, because if it was in the middle of something then that operation will be re-tried.

-It is important, though, to ensure that operations each app performs are  will not fail if they are being retried over a partially-completed attempt.
+It is important, though, to ensure that operations each app performs will not fail if they are being retried over a partially-completed attempt.

 ### Routing Keys